 3. Preference for the use of telephone conferences rather than in-person conferences for any category of conferences that you schedule in connection with a case.

 Judge Collier expects counsel who will be actively involved in the case and who have authority to bind their party to attend the scheduling conference and the final pretrial conference in person.
 Judge Collier may initiate a telephone conference in other situations when necessary.

 Judge Collier typically does not hold oral argument on motions.
-If Judge Collier believes oral argument will be useful he will set it.
-If a party believes oral argument would be of particular benefit on a motion, they may file a separate motion that explains why oral argument should be scheduled.
+If Judge Collier believes oral argument will be useful, he will set it.
+If a party believes oral argument would be of particular benefit on a motion, the party may file a separate motion that explains why oral argument should be scheduled.

 Judge Collier uses a standard scheduling order and encourages parties to be familiar with the form when they attend the scheduling conference.

 10. The extent to which counsel may influence the length of the discovery period, extensions, trial dates, etc.